 - The PDF and RTF analysis contain a summary of the autoprocessing results.

 - For a given collection you can click on the Beamline parameters, Data collection or Sample buttons to see additional detailed information on the experimental parameters and beamline status during data collection.
 To look at the autoprocessing results, click on Last collect results.
 This shows a summary of the processing results for different pipelines.
+Typically, Friedel pairs are treated as symmetry equivalents for scaling purposes, unless a strong anomalous signal is detected in the data.
+In this case the entries for the results will have the “ANOM” tag.

 - Clicking on the name of the pipeline will access some plots and log and results files generated during data processing.
 You can click on the files to display the contents or, if you are browsing from your own computer, you can also download the files as a zip archive.

 Note: The data processing results are displayed on a different browser tab.
-To go back to the data collection list, return to the original tab
+To go back to the data collection list, return to the original tab.

-If you would like to look at the results on disk, change the directory to /data/visitors/biomax/’proposal’/’date’ .
+If you would like to look at the results on disk, change the directory to /data/visitors/biomax/’proposal’/’date’ or /data/proprietary/biomax/’proposal’/’date’ (for proprietary proposals) .
 This directory should be visible to any person listed in the proposal from any beamline computer or data processing HPC cluster.
 Under there, go to the process subdirectory.
 From there, you can inspect the relevant subdirectories for the protein and crystal data group.
 The results are stored under the directories of the form xds_’crystal_’protein’_’run’_’point’ and are grouped by pipeline.
 If there are no results, look at the EDNA_’pid’.err file (it is always named EDNA regardless of the pipeline) to see the error.
 If in doubt what the error means, consult with the beamline staff.

 Note that, even if the autoprocessing results look acceptable, you may be able to get even better results if you process the data manually either at home or MAX IV.
 You have “write” permission in the process subdirectory, so you can create folders to store manual data processing results – Note that the writing permission does not extend to the folders created by the autoprocessing pipelines.
 You will not be able to modify those!.